sharian43/WeatherApp/README.md

 # WeatherApp
-A mini project that informs residents in different countries the weather forcast of the day using the OpenWeather API.
+This mini project utilizes the OpenWeather API to provide daily weather forecasts to residents in various countries.